Most people that have experienced recurring dreams have wondered what they mean.

 What this something is depends on the actual dream.
 Once again, there are theories that can help us.
 For instance, Gestaltist dream theory suggests childhood recurring dreams are the most important for therapy purposes.

 Nonetheless, they still recognise that any recurring dream indicates some imbalance in our lives.
-On the other hand, Culturalist dream theory recognise that frequent recurring dreaming is a sign that we need more positive changes in our lives.
-However, before we look further into the meaning of recurring dreams, let’s first explore a few facts about them.
+On the other hand, Culturalist dream theory recognise that frequent dreaming of things with more than similar subject matter is a sign that we need more positive changes in our lives.
+However, before we look further into the meaning of these dreams, let’s first explore a few facts about them.

 It’s actually quite difficult to find information about true recurring dreams.
 I mean dreams that are identical in content and not just those with a similar theme.
 There are, however, a couple of unpublished studies that give us some interesting data.